What are menopause and hot flashes?

 If you like this post, pass it on by sharing, using the social media buttons below.

 If you have any questions, contact me over here.

-When you are ready to book a treatment with me head over to my booking page:
+If you are ready to book a treatment with me head over to my booking page below.

 - Breast Cancer Network Australia (BCNA) Hormone Therapy and Breast Cancer booklet https://www.calvarycare.org.au/public-hospital-mater-newcastle/wp-content/uploads/sites/6/2018/06/Hot-flushes-and-accupuncture.pdf

 - Memorial Sloan Kettering Cancer Centre